Kentucky Online Sports Betting

 While both bills have been seen by gambling industry experts to be a little naïve, it seems like the Kentucky State Legislature have at least begun the conversation and are committed to passing a bill in the near future by which the state can control and profit from legalized sports betting.

-Online Sports Betting Laws in Kentucky
+Kentucky Online Sports Betting Laws

 Online Sports Betting is currently illegal in the state of Kentucky and nor does it appear that Kentucky will embrace liberal online casino laws anytime soon.